When you enable report generation or an error occurs,

 When a function is called with different types of inputs or a class uses different types for its properties, the code generator produces specializations.
 In the MATLAB Source pane, numbered functions (or classes) indicate specializations.
 For example:

-In the MATLAB code, the report identifies an extrinsic function with purple text.
-The information window indicates that the function is extrinsic.
+The report identifies an extrinsic function with purple text.
+The tooltip indicates that the function is extrinsic.

-In the MATLAB code, orange text indicates a compile-time constant argument to an entry-point function or a specialized function.
-The information window includes the constant value.
+Orange text indicates a compile-time constant argument to an entry-point function or a specialized function.
+The tooltip includes the constant value.

-Knowing the value of the constant arguments helps you to understand generated function signatures.
-It also helps you to see when code generation created function specializations for different constant argument values.
+Knowing the value of a constant argument helps you to understand the generated function signatures.
+It also helps you to see when code generation creates function specializations for different constant argument values.

-To export the value to a variable in the workspace, click .
+To export the value to a variable in the workspace, click the Export icon .